-- 201. Topics in Neuroscience (1) is a seminar-style course team taught each semester by the neuroscience faculty, explores in detail a particular topic in the field through reading and discussion of recent published reports.
-Neuroscience majors must take the course three times. - 305.
-Cognitive Neuroscience (3) is a junior level introduction to human cognition from neuroscientific and evolutionary perspectives.
-Students will begin by learning the historical and philosophical antecedents of the field.
-Students will then develop an understanding and appreciation for cognition and research methodology in the field; topics include perception, attention, memory, language, brain organization and plasticity, and the problem of consciousness.
-Prerequisites: Biology 112 and Psychology 281 - 308.
-Neuroscience Practicum (1) is a "real world" introduction to current research topics in the discipline.
+201. Topics in Neuroscience (1) is a seminar-style course team taught each semester by the neuroscience faculty.
+It explores in detail a particular topic in the field through reading and discussion of recent published reports.
+Neuroscience majors must take the course three times.

+305. Cognitive Neuroscience (3) is a junior-level introduction to human cognition from neuroscientific and evolutionary perspectives.
+Students begin by learning the historical and philosophical antecedents of the field.
+Students then develop an understanding and appreciation for cognition and research methodology in the field; topics include perception, attention, memory, language, brain organization and plasticity, and the problem of consciousness.
+Prerequisites: BIOL 112 and PSYC 281.

+308. Neuroscience Practicum (1) is a "real world" introduction to current research topics in the discipline.
 Students conduct several laboratory projects in this course.
 They also attend the annual meeting of the Society for Neuroscience or a regional neuroscience conference and report on their experience.
+Prerequisite: junior standing and permission of instructor.

+368. Fundamental Neuroscience (4) emphasizes basic neurophysiology, neurochemistry, synaptic function, coordinated organismal functions, and common neurological disorders.
+Laboratory emphasizes neuroanatomy.
+Prerequisite: BIOL 108, 112, 226.
+Cross listed as BIOL 368.

-Prerequisite: junior standing and permission of instructor - 386.
-Neuropharmacology (4) provides basic explanations concerning how drugs act in the brain.
+386. Neuropharmacology (4) provides basic explanations concerning how drugs act in the brain.
 The primary focus will be at the cell/molecular level with a lesser focus on the effects at the organismal level.
-Prerequisites: Biology 107, 112, 226, Chemistry 111, 112 - 407, 408, 409.
-Neuroscience Research I, II, III (3, 2, 2) a three semester sequence of courses in an independent study program designed to provide opportunities to practice inquiry and discovery while intensively investigating a fundamental problem in neuroscience.
+Prerequisites: BIOL 108, 112, 226, CHEM 111, 112.

+407, 408, 409.
+Neuroscience Research I, II, III (3, 2, 2) a three-semester sequence of courses in an independent study program designed to provide opportunities to practice inquiry and discovery while intensively investigating a fundamental problem in neuroscience.
 In the first semester, students search the current scientific literature related to their topic and prepare a review paper and a research proposal.
 During the senior year, the students conduct an original investigation and produce both a scientific paper and an oral presentation.
 They also present a poster at the Annual Science Poster Session.